leanprover/lean4/tests/bench/README.md

 * The heavy-weight "Cross" suite benchmarks multiple Lean configurations and other functional compilers against each other and generates CSV and HTML reports from that.
-It was created for the paper "Counting Immutable Beans - Reference Counting Optimized for Purely Functional Programming" (to appear).
+It was created for the paper "Counting Immutable Beans - Reference Counting Optimized for Purely Functional Programming" (IFL19).

 ## Speedcenter Suite